 Is 5GHz the same as 5G?

 This is a very good question.
-A lot of people believe both are one and the same, but that is not the case.
+A lot of people believe both are the same, but that is not the case.
 5GHz is a frequency used by Wi-Fi devices, while 5G merely means the fifth generation, and that’s all.
 Strangely, some routers display their 5GHz frequency support as 5G.
 This makes the matter even more confusing for consumers.